wareya/notes/offtopic/gammakit.md

 ## The basics of gammakit

-Gammakit is fundamentally a vaguely-C-like imperative language, despite how little it actually has in common with real C. It has the same basic kind of control flow
+Gammakit is fundamentally a vaguely-C-like imperative language, despite how little it actually has in common with real C. It has the same basic kind of control flow mechanisms and the same general model for how basic algorithms are constructed.
+All of the specifics are quite different, though, and the set of high-level programming features available to the programmer is completely different.

 ### Types and scope